FFTAI/Wiki-MJCF/README.md

 <img src="./pictures/gr1t2_mjcf.png" width="300" height="360" />

 Welcome to the Fourier Intelligence Wiki-MJCF Repository!

 This repository provides a tool to transfer from URDF file to MJCF.
+It is developed for converting the GRx robot URDF files to MJCF files.
+However, it can also be used for other URDF files.

 ## User Guide